Vietnam.vn - Nền tảng quảng bá Việt Nam

 When staying at a stranger's house, visitors may be given a private room or sometimes sleep on a sofa (pictured) in the living room.
 Photo: Pixabay

-Those acts of kindness expanded in 2022 when Russia and Ukraine were embroiled in political conflict.
-Many women opened their homes to those in need.
+Those acts of kindness expanded in 2022 when Russia and Ukraine were at war, and many women opened their homes to the homeless.

-In November 2023, Kaur spent a month in Sri Lanka.
-She met Mariyan Malki, a hostess who rented out a room in a small house.
-Mariyan had been on the Couchsurfing network, hosting more than 350 people, but only a few of them were satisfied.
-Most expected the place they slept in to be modern like a hotel, complaining about many things that confused Mariyan.
-When she joined the network with Kaur, Mariyan felt more comfortable because there she could share transparently about where she could sleep as well as the groups she wanted to host.
+In November 2023, Kaur spent a month visiting Sri Lanka.
+She met Mariyan Malki, a person who rented out a room in a small house.
+Mariyan had joined the Couchsurfing network, hosting more than 350 people, but only a few of them were satisfied.
+Most of them expected the place they slept in to be modern like a hotel, complaining about many things that confused Mariyan.
+When she joined the network with Kaur, Mariyan felt more comfortable because there she could share transparently about the places she could sleep as well as the groups she wanted to host.

-Giulietta Boakye takes a photo during a trip.
-She also often sleeps at strangers' houses when she travels.
+Giulietta Boakye poses for a photo during a trip.
+She also often sleeps at strangers' homes when she travels.
 Photo: SCMP

-Still, online conflicts continue to plague Kaur’s group, leading to repeated shutdowns.
-Giulietta Boakye, a Ghanaian-Italian member, said the best way to have a pleasant stay at a stranger’s home is to communicate with the host and guest beforehand to reach a mutual agreement.
-“It’s a great way to avoid disappointment when traveling,” she said.
+Despite the online conflict, Kaur's group has faced multiple forced shutdowns.
+Giulietta Boakye, a Ghanaian-Italian member, said the best way to have a pleasant experience when staying at a stranger's house is to communicate with the host and guest beforehand to reach a mutual agreement.
+"It's an effective way to avoid disappointment when traveling," she said.

 According to vnexpress.net